mairoky/resale-ecommerce-client/README.md

     - Firebase Auth is used for Authenticate User
     - For Server side scripting used Node JS along with express
     - For storing data MongoDB (NoSQL) Database is used
+    - Stripe Card Payment
     - For client side hosting Firebase Hosting is used
     - Vercel deployment service is used to deploy sever side code

 ## Outcome of this Project
-Mainly This project is highlight the main core features of React JS like use of React Context API, useState, useEffect, conditional rendering, react router dom, react hook form & more react features, Firebase Auth Integration, node js, express js & mongodb used for database operation, along with implement .env and jwt.
+Mainly This project is highlight the main core features of React JS like use of React Context API, useState, useEffect, conditional rendering, react router dom, react hook form & more react features, Firebase Auth Integration, node js, express js & mongodb used for database operation, along with implement .env and jwt and Stripe Card Payment.

 ## Package Used
     - bootstrap